Burney Relief: Physical aspect

 The relief is a terracotta (fired clay) plaque, 50 × 37 cm large, 2 to 3 cm thick, with the head of the figure projecting 4.5 cm from the surface.
 To manufacture the relief, clay with small calcareous inclusions was mixed with chaff; visible folds and fissures suggest the material was quite stiff when being worked.
 The British Museum's Department of Scientific Research reports, "it would seem likely that the whole plaque was moulded" with subsequent modelling of some details and addition of others, such as the rod-and-ring symbols, the tresses of hair and the eyes of the owls.
 The relief was then burnished and polished, and further details were incised with a pointed tool.
-Firing burned out the chaff, leaving characteristic voids and the pitted surface we see now; Curtis and Collon believe the surface would have appeared smoothed by ochre paint in antiquity.
+Firing burned out the chaff, leaving characteristic voids and the pitted surface now visible; Curtis and Collon believe the surface would have appeared smoothed by ochre paint in antiquity.

 In its dimensions, the unique plaque is larger than the mass-produced terracotta plaques – popular art or devotional items – of which many were excavated in house ruins of the Isin-Larsa and Old Babylonian periods.

 Overall, the relief is in excellent condition.
 It was originally received in three pieces and some fragments by the British Museum; after repair, some cracks are still apparent, in particular a triangular piece missing on the right edge, but the main features of the deity and the animals are intact.
 The figure's face has damage to its left side, the left side of the nose and the neck region.
 The headdress has some damage to its front and right hand side, but the overall shape can be inferred from symmetry.
 Half of the necklace is missing and the symbol of the figure held in her right hand; the owls' beaks are lost and a piece of a lion's tail.
-A comparison of images from 1936 and 2005 shows that some modern damage has been sustained as well: the right hand side of the crown has now lost its top tier, and at the lower left corner a piece of the mountain patterning has chipped off and the owl has lost its right-side toes.
+A comparison of images from 1936 and 2005 shows that some modern damage has been sustained as well: the right hand side of the crown has now lost its top tier, at the lower left corner a piece of the mountain patterning has chipped off, and the owl has lost its right-side toes.
 However, in all major aspects, the relief has survived intact for more than 3,500 years.